jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Errors pattern (human\-centric) and as a result of the MOVEit vulnerability
-(automated) were similar in scope as far as this metric is concerned.Fans of the original flavor human element are not missing much because the inclusion of the Misuse action would have brought the percentage
+(automated) were similar in scope as far as this metric is concerned.
+Fans of the original flavor human element are not missing much because the inclusion of the Misuse action would have brought the percentage